johnalison/obsidian-notes/Journal/14 August 2024 Wednesday.md

 	- Works great!
 - Installed "Remember Cursor position"

-Figure out how to use variables with a make files
+Figured out how to use variables with a make files
 	- Can change via command line!